tnagatomi/gh-committed-prs/README.md

 ## Limitation

-- Squash merges and rebase merges are not supported
+- Squash merge and rebase merge pull requests are not supported
 - It might take a while to process local git if specified date range's commit log is large